demianzenkov/RPi-Smart-Assistant/readme.md

 1. Obtain an API key from OpenAI.
 2. Set the API key in your environment variables or configuration file.
 3. Use the `modules/chatgpt/chat.py` module to interface with ChatGPT.

+### Introduction to Hardware

+As part of our ongoing commitment to enhance and evolve the RPi Smart Assistant, we are excited to announce our plans to develop a range of custom Raspberry Pi hats.
+These hardware extensions are designed to seamlessly integrate with your Raspberry Pi, bringing a new dimension of functionality and interactivity to your smart assistant projects.

+#### Suported sensors:

+- NMEA GPS receiver, serial connection

+#### Upcoming Hardware Modules

+1. **Microphone Array Hat**:
+    - High-quality audio capture for clear voice recognition.
+    - Advanced noise cancellation for use in various environments.
+2. **GPS Navigation Hat**:
+   - Precise location tracking for location-based services.
+   - Integration with mapping and geospatial applications.
+3.  **Smart Home Sensor Hat**:
+   - A suite of sensors for monitoring temperature, humidity, light, and more.
+   - Enable your assistant to interact with and control smart home devices.

 ### Work in progress